Almamu/linux-wallpaperengine/README.md

 The only way to get those assets is to install the Windows version through Steam.
 Luckily you don't really need a Windows installation for that.
 Using the Linux Steam client is enough to download the files we need.
 Note you may need to check "Enable Steam Play for all other titles" in the Steam Play section of Steam's settings if you haven't already.
 Also note that the software cannot actually be launched through Steam Play (Proton), but the setting is required for Steam to download the software.

 ## 5.2.
+Extracting the assets
+The automatic way doesn't require of anything extra, as long as Wallpaper Engine is installed in Steam the software should automatically detect where the assets are.

-Extracting needed assets
+### 5.2.1.
+Extracting the assets manually
+In the off-case where the software doesn't automatically detect the correct path, the assets can be extracted manually.
 Once Wallpaper Engine is downloaded, open the installation folder (Right-Click the application in Steam -> Manage -> Browse local files).
 Here you'll see the main folders of Wallpaper Engine.
 The folder we're interested in is the one named "assets".

 ![folder](docs/images/screenshot_folder.png)